Did you know...

 Please log in if you want to rate questions.

-B) phenytoin prolongs the half-life of lamotrigine
+B) carbamazepine prolongs the half-life of lamotrigine

 This answer is incorrect.